tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 That's how we aid in creation of value.
 If not economic value, artistic value.
 Human value.

-That sounds simple enough.
-But the world fights against us in this.
-We are bombarded by the opinions and desires of others which pull our attention away from our own.

 "It is easy in the world to live after the world's opinion; it is easy in solitude to live after our own; but the great {person} is {one} who in the midst of the crowd keeps with perfect sweetness the independence of solitude."
 Ralph Waldo Emerson, Self Reliance.

-People are rebelling against a future they do not want by going to the past.

-Maybe I also talk about how old things are time machines.
-By having access
+*INT.
+Wide Setting up backdrop for tapes.*

-I need to pause our video here for a second to be transparent with you.
-I've been working on this script on and off for months.
-And so far, it's felt like I just can't make it work.
-I thought maybe I hadn't done enough research, so I started doing more.
-I thought the story wasn't interesting, so I spent hours writing new drafts.
+I've been working on this video on and off for months.
+And honestly so far, it's felt like I just can't make it work.

+At first I thought maybe I hadn't done enough research, so I started doing more.
+But the more I added, the worse it got.
+I thought maybe it was my writing, so I spent hours on new drafts.
 Eventually, I started to think this idea wasn't interesting at all.

-Then one day, Jrnie brought home a cassette player.
-She had been at her grandmas house all day going through old dust covered boxes full of memories.
+Then one day, Jrnie came home from visiting her grandma with a cassette player.
+They'd been going through old tapes.
 And that reminded me of the old dust covered tapes that I had at my parents house sitting in my childhood dresser.

 So I went and got them.

 When you start going through memories like this, you can never be too sure what you're going to find.

-Past lives begin to unfold right in front of your eyes.

 *Play a tape of Nana.*

 There are a lot of reasons people long for the past.

-In my drive to find out why, I've been looking at it from a lot of different angles.
+In my journey to figure out what they are, I've tried to look at it from a bunch of different angles.
 I thought if I took an academic approach, if I looked at the history and the economics, I would find my answer.

 And I wasn't wrong in that.
+I learned a lot about why people care about these things.
 But it's incomplete.

+This all started because I wanted to know why old stuff is popular.
+But only a specific type of old stuff is popular.
+If you go back too far, or not far enough, and it doesn't quite work.
+And when I really think about the goldilocks zone of what objects fit, it's the stuff from my childhood.

 When I think about why I'm drawn to old things, it's not because trends or economic value or anything like that.

 It's because these things tell stories.
 Stories about me and where I came from.
 Stories about the people I love.
 Stories about people I have never and will never meet.

+Stories about things we valued when we were young and curious and exploring the world for the first time.

+Things the world no longer values.

+I think what we're really trying to do when we use an old film camera or decorate our house with decades old furniture is bring back a simpler time that we no longer have access to.
+It's a rebellion against a future we all feel coming and don't want.

+And it's a way of honoring the magical objects that build the sets of our childhoods.

+They don't make em like they used to.

+# Shorts

+SFX Breakdown
+Title screen with nodes/timeline

+# Second Channel

+we have cooke anamorphics at home